Kruti-Amrutiya/Emoji-Memory-Game/README.md

 A fun and interactive memory card game built with React.
 Test your memory by matching emoji pairs! 🎯

+## 🎮 Demo

+Check out the live demo of the game here: [Match Emojis](https://match-emojis.netlify.app/)

+Test your memory and have fun matching emoji pairs! 🎯

 ## 🚀 Features

 - 🃏 Flip cards to find matching emoji pairs